topyheun/user-domain-example/README.md

 <br><br>

 ## API Documentation
-To gain a comprehensive understanding of the Topy's Marketplace API and its capabilities, please refer to our detailed API Documentation available at [[ API Docs ]](https://topys-organization.gitbook.io/topy-api-docs/).
+To gain a comprehensive understanding of the Topy's Marketplace API and its capabilities, please refer to our detailed API Documentation available at [[ Git Book ]](https://topys-organization.gitbook.io/topy-api-docs/).
 It provides comprehensive information about each endpoint, including request and response structures, facilitating seamless integration with our platform.
 <br><br>

 ## API Testing